-POUR the white (tarragon) vinegar into the pan.
+Pour white (tarragon) vinegar into the pan.
 Let most of the vinegar evaporate from the pan, the onions should be moist by now.
-ADD all of the cream and let simmer for about half an hour.
+Add all of the cream and let simmer for about half an hour.

 Add a handful of capers (to taste) to the sauce.
 It's not required to add any salt because of the saltness of the capers.